mitchelljustin/pragmatic-lightning/index.md

 ```

 On a `/weather` API call, generate a new purchase ID.
 Include it in the invoice memo so we can
-mark it as paid when we're reading invoices later.
+mark it as paid when we read a settled invoice.

+Also include the purchase ID as an "X-Purchase-Id" HTTP header so that the user can redeem the purchase later on.

 ```javascript
 app.get("/weather", async (req, res) => {